Liked this post? Why not share it?

-Wasted money, because we didn’t use it.
+We wasted money because we didn’t use it.
 So if you are on a tight budget, definitely wait a bit longer.

 A final note

-This is my list containing the best breastfeeding essentials and a few bottle feeding essentials.
+This is my list containing the best breastfeeding essentials and a few bottle-feeding essentials.

 If you have anything else to add to this list, leave it in the comments so that other moms can see them!